payloadcms/payload/packages/plugin-stripe/README.md

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) to manage a [Stripe](https://stripe.com/) account through Payload.

 Core features:
-  - Provides a layer of Payload access control over your Stripe account
+  - Layers your Stripe account with Payload access control
-  - Opens custom routes to interface with the Stripe API
+  - Opens custom routes to interface with the Stripe REST API
-  - Allows two-way data sync from Stripe to Payload
+  - Handles Stripe webhooks to allow for a two-way data sync

 ## Installation